AgataLiberska/officelite-coming-soon/README.md

 ## Giving feedback

-Feedback is always welcome, so if you have any to give on this challenge please email hi[at]frontendmentor[dot]io.
+Feedback is always welcome, so if you have any, please email liberska[at]gmail[dot]com.

-**Have fun building!** 🚀